alexis-boisserand/sclang/README.md

 # sclang

 ## Introduction
-sclang is a minimalistic declarative language for state machine description.
+sclang is a compact declarative language for state machine description.
 It is bundled with two tools:
+* code: a C code generator
 * graph: a statechart diagram generator
-* code: a C code generator

-The main idea is to have a tool to automatically generate all the boilerplate code related to the state machine logic, allowing the developer to only focus on the actions of the system.
+The code generator automatically generates all the boilerplate code related to the state machine logic, allowing the developer to only focus on the actions of the system.
+The main target being reactive embedded systems, it generates simple, easy to read C99 code that only depends on <stdbool.h>.

+// made for embedded systems
+// simple C code with no dependencies

 ## Simple example
 ![simple example](doc/simplest.png)